History

 • Establishes regional headquarters in Europe

-• Starts commercial operations of Moka Power Plant No. 1 and No. 2 units
+• Starts commercial operations of Moka Power Plant No. 1 units

 • Kobelco Eco-Solutions Co., Ltd. becomes a wholly owned subsidiary